StrijpT-Ellie/contour-wall/README.md

 ## Directory Structure

+- `pcb/`: Information and design of the PCB's, such as: dimensions, electrical properties.
+All the design files of the PCB are also in there.
 - `firmware/`: The firmware for the tiles, running on ESP32's.
 Implements protocol and controls PCB's.
+- `font/`: A custom low-res font for the Contour Wall, including util functions
+- `img/`: Images used in the repository
 - `lib/`: The library to control the Contour Wall
-- `font/`: A custom low-res font for the Contour Wall, including util functions
-- `pcb/`: Information and design of the PCB's, such as: dimensions, electrical properties.
-All the design files of the PCB are also in there.
 - `research/`: All the research scripts, mostly regarding contour extraction from video feed.
+- `scripts/`: Extra script for a variety of use cases

 ## Contributors